 What the 2019 IRS Mileage Rate means for your company

-As sure as snowfall in winter, the IRS will soon be announcing the mileage rate for 2019.
+As sure as snowfall in winter, the IRS announced the mileage rate of $0.58 for 2019.
 This rate impacts any company that has employees who drive for work.
 So, most companies.
 But what does this rate mean?
 How will it impact your business?
 Well that’s what this post is all about.

 What is the IRS mileage rate?